IIT-EnergySystemModels/openTEPES/README.rst

 for supplying the forecasted demand at minimum cost.
 Tactical planning is concerned with time horizons of 10-20 years.
 Its objective is to evaluate the future generation, storage and network needs.
 The main results are the guidelines for the future structure of the generation and transmission systems.

-The **openTEPES** model presents a decision support system for defining the generation and transmission expansion plan of a large-scale electric system at a tactical level, defined as a set of generation and network investment decisions for future years.
+The **openTEPES** model presents a decision support system for defining the generation, storage, and transmission expansion plan of a large-scale electric system at a tactical level, defined as a set of generation and network investment decisions for future years.
 The expansion candidate, generators, ESS and lines, are pre-defined by the user, so the model determines the optimal decisions among those specified by the user.